data301-2020-winter1/course-project-group_6009/README.md

 ## Describe your topic/interest in about 150-200 words

-Our topic is being able to see if we can use Apple's stock values from 1980-2019 to predict today's stock value within a reasonable marhgin of error.
+Our topic is being able to see if we can use Apple's stock values from 1980-2019 to predict today's stock value within a reasonable margin of error.
 This data was uploaded by a user on Kaggle.com.

 ## Describe your dataset in about 150-200 words